hui2000ji/hui2000ji.github.io/docs/index.md

 <a href="http://www.pku.edu.cn">Peking University</a>.
 I was previously a member of the Language Computing and Web Mining Group, led by <a href="https://wanxiaojun.github.io/">Prof. Xiaojun Wan</a>.
-This autumn, I will continue my studies at <a href="https://mila.quebec/en">MILA</a>
+This autumn, I will pursue my PhD degree at <a href="https://mila.quebec/en">MILA</a>
 under the supervision of <a href="https://jian-tang.com">Jian Tang</a>.

 I am interested in deep generative models, graph representation learning and their wide applications,